dawnlh/hw_pytorch_template/README.md

 Code should pass the [Flake8](http://flake8.pycqa.org/en/latest/) check before committing.

 ## TODOs
+- [ ] optimize the docs
+- [ ] DDP support
+- [ ] optimizer dir structure: add a new git branch `project` and move the project example there to make the template concise
+- [ ] verification: fix bugs, refactor codes and enable success running

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details

 ## Note
 - The performance index (like ssim/psnr) of training seems always lower than that of validation.
 This is because the training performance index is averaged among all the training steps in one epoch, while that of the validation is just calculated after the last training step.

 ## Reference